Your West Palm Beach Car Accident: The Basics

 More on Insurance Companies

 Report the crash to your insurance carrier right away.
 Your carrier will open an investigation.
 Be honest with the adjuster, but remember you don't have to automatically accept their estimate or appraisal.
 Here's a list of do's and don'ts when speaking with insurance adjusters.

 If you are looking for updated crash information in your area, click here for information by county put together by the Florida Highway Patrol.
 If you are in a car crash, always remember to remain calm.
 Call the police if necessary and always seek medical treatment if you need it.

 If you aren't sure what to do or want to know more about your case, talk to a lawyer who specializes in car accidents.
 A car accident attorney will be able to discuss your legal options with you and answer any questions you may have about your claim.
-You can start the process today by getting a free case review from a Florida car accident attorney.
+Get started today and find a Florida motor vehicle accident attorney near you.